How Much Does It Cost to Adopt a Golden Retriever?

 Spaying or Neutering

-The one-time cost of having your Golden Retriever spayed or neutered, if it hasn’t already been done prior to adoption or purchase.
+The one-time cost of having your Golden Retriever spayed or neutered, if it hasn’t already been done before adoption or purchase.

 Microchipping